arnavgautam/TreeHacks2015/HOLs/HOL-IntroToWindowsAzureMediaServices/HOL.md

 	</PlayerFramework:MediaPlayer>
 	````

 1. Before compiling the app, target your app to x86, x64, or ARM.
-Because the IIS Smooth Streaming Client is written in unmanaged code, **AnyCPU** will not work and instead you must target and build your app for each platform you wish to support.
-To do this, go to the **Debug** combobox in the toolbar, expand its options and click **Configuration Manager**.
+Because the IIS Smooth Streaming Client is written in unmanaged code, **Any CPU** will not work and instead you must target and build your app for each platform you wish to support.
+To do this, go to the **Debug** combobox in the toolbar, expand its options and click **Configuration Manager...**.
 In the row of your current project, expand the options of the **Platform** combobox and select **x64**.
 Alternatively, you can choose **x86** or **ARM** if your processor supports them.

 	![Targeting the app to build to x64](Images/targeting-app-build-x64-1.png?raw=true "Targeting the app to build to x64")